Updated 2026-05-18

 Why do the Diwali and Holi dates change every year?

 Because they follow the lunar calendar.
-AttendFirst updates the floating-holiday dates in the template files each December for the next calendar year.
-Use Import template annually to refresh.
+AttendFirst updates the floating-holiday dates in the template each December for the next calendar year.
+Use Load Template annually to refresh.

 Can I have different holidays per location?